My Dog Killed A Bird, What Do I Do?

 Provide tons of physical and mental stimulation so that your dog might not have excess energy to chase and attack birds.
 You can meet their exercise requirements by

-• Running around in garden or fenced yard
+- Running around in a garden or fenced yard

 Make sure your dog isn’t near birds when hungry

-Your dog might be attacking and killing birds when you are out walking, because of empty stomach.
+Your dog might be attacking and killing birds when you are out walking, because of an empty stomach.
 If your dog is hungry, a flying bird will increase its hunting instincts.
-The bird look a lot more appetizing than it normally would.
+The bird looks a lot more appetizing than it normally would.

 Keep in mind that it is not healthy to feed your dog just before exercise.
-Maintain a proper schedule and ensure that their last meal was at least 2 hours before exercise.
+Maintain a proper schedule and ensure that their last meal is at least 2 hours before exercise.

 Keep your dog on a leash